Rolex Cookie Monster vs Smurf: What Changed in 2026

 Choose the Smurf If:

-• You’re drawn to discontinued references and the historical position they hold
+• You’re drawn to the original-white-gold-Submariner status and its established collector position

 • The 40mm Super Case proportions appeal to you over the modern 41mm